The role of Creation Care Champion, assigned to one person or to a group, is a very important and useful one in the life of every parish.

-Activities and concerns which a church is encouraged to engage with – supported by its Environmental Champion(s) – may include:
+Activities and concerns which a church is encouraged to engage with – supported by its Creation Care Champion(s) – may include:

 Environmental action is the responsibility of everyone.
 It can’t be done by just one person.